 Most businesses expect great results from online marketing without making any commercial effort.
 For that reason, it is essential to understand the stages of sales funnels so that your sales team attacks when the moment is right.

 Stages of a Marketing Funnel

-Awareness: The point in which the person kind of just met you.
-Whatever the channel is, Facebook, Instagram or your blog.
+Awareness: The point at which the person just met you.
+Whatever the channel is, Facebook, Instagram, or your blog.

 Interest: When the person engages with your company or brand.

 Consideration: When the person gets a free trial or subscribe to your newsletter